ExpressionEngine/ExpressionEngine/README.rst

 - Never assume that the test is wrong.
 A bug has probably been introduced.
 - Never commit a new test that is broken unless it tests new code.
+- Never commit a test that you did not see fail first.
+It may not be running.
 - Avoid control structures (if/while/try/foreach).
   - Loops can be avoided by using @dataProvider
   - Try statements can be avoided using @expectedException
+  - If statements can be avoided by creating multiple methods
 - Avoid needless comments
     - They obscure the annotations, making the test harder to follow
     - They increase the perceived effort of adding a test, resulting in